Scopes with Bazel

 Configure merge queue scopes using Bazel's dependency graph for precise batching.

-If you’re using monorepo tools like Bazel that have built-in dependency graph analysis, you can leverage their affected project detection instead of using file patterns.
+If you’re using monorepo tools like Bazel that have built-in dependency graph analysis, you can use their affected project detection instead of file patterns.
 This approach is often more accurate because these tools understand your project’s dependency relationships.

 Configuring Manual Scopes